 Possession of Marijuana (For Personal Use) Is a Misdemeanor

 Possession of one ounce (28.5 grams) or less of marijuana is a misdemeanor, but can only be punished by up to a $100 fine.
 However, possession of more than an ounce (28.5 grams) is punishable by up to six months in the county jail or a fine of up to $500, or both.
+And possession of concentrated cannabis (hashish) can be prosecuted as a misdemeanor or a felony, carrying up to 3 years custody time.
 See California Health & Safety Code 11357.
 In any case, even a personal use conviction creates a criminal record that can interfere with a person's ability to secure a job or other benefits

 A person convicted of marijuana possession most likely qualifies for Proposition 36 or drug diversion under Penal Code 1000.
 This option imposes a treatment program in lieu of any jail time.
 Upon successful completion of the program, the case is dismissed.